Inclusive Practices Project

 We consistently foreground issues of belonging, migration, homelands, colonialism, identity, and representation across our programme.
 Equality, diversity and inclusion is embedded in all our work, and now with support from Freelands Foundation, we have embarked on an ambitious two-year project championing diversity and inclusion within the art and design curriculum.

-Working alongside University of Southampton PGCE Art and Design students, artists, and Helena Boyce (Youbuntu CIC), pupils in eight local secondary schools took part in creative sessions addressing themes of race, identity, and cultural representation.
+Working alongside University of Southampton PGCE Art and Design Beginning Teachers, artists, and Helena Boyce (Youbuntu CIC), we engaged 183 pupils in eight local secondary schools in 2025.
+These workshops addressed themes of race, identity, and cultural representation through diverse media including printmaking, mask making, collage, typography, and billboard art.

-Since its launch, and in our work to-date, we have made significant progress in laying the foundations for long- term change in inclusive arts education.
+Since its launch, and in our work to-date, we have made significant progress in laying the foundations for long-term change in inclusive arts education.
+Read more here

 Back to top